 Looking to upgrade your landscaping by switching to a Bermuda grass lawn?
 Scientifically known as Cynodon dactylon, Bermuda grass is a low-maintenance turf grass that is typically grown from Bermuda grass seeds.
 The seed you choose determines the quality and variety of grass.

 Different types of Bermuda grass varieties generally have a short germination period, owing to the natural removal of the layer of protective coating on the seeds once planted.
 Hulled seeds typically sprout faster than un-hulled ones.

 Bermuda grass seed is beloved by homeowners and lawn-care experts, as it thrives on varied soil types.
 What’s more, Bermuda grass is also drought-resistant as well as being one of the most popular warm-season grass types you can pick.

 Different Types of Bermuda Grass

-There exist two broad categorizations of Bermuda grass: Hybrid Bermuda and Bermuda Common.
+There exist two broad categorizations of Bermuda grass: Hybrid Bermuda and Common Bermuda.

 Hybrid Bermuda grass includes Tif varieties, while common Bermuda grass typically comprises seeded varieties.